amco/librato-iOS/README.md

 Currently iOS version 7 and above is supported and the wonderful [AFNetworking 2](https://github.com/AFNetworking/AFNetworking) is used to handle network duties.

+If you need iOS 6 support, you can use the `1.0.2` release, which uses AFNetworking 1.x.

 # Quick Start

 After installing `librato-iOS` into your workspace with CocoaPods just create a Librato instance with your credentials and start adding metrics.